DasariRishikesh/Python_with_MachineLearning/README.md

 # Python with MachineLearning
-Here is thr notes of the Pyhton libraries for the Machine Learning.
+Here is the notes of the Pyhton libraries for the Machine Learning.